 NEW REQUIREMENTS as of Summer 2015: Students will be granted a global health certificate at the time of graduation from their respective graduate degree-seeking program if they have successfully completed the requirements stipulated below:

-- One 3-credit-hour core global health course: Foundations of Global Health or Essential Skills in Global Health
+- At least one 3-credit-hour core global health course: Foundations of Global Health or Essential Skills in Global Health

 Global Health Course Credits:

-A Field Experience of at least six weeks’ duration, e.g., a global health practicum, internship or clinical rotation, with a final scholarly product, can satisfy up to 6 of the 9 additional required credit hours.
-This can be fulfilled by other graduate and professional school requirements such as a Peabody IEPM Practicum or MD Research Clerkship.
-Alternatively, the Field Experience can be completed by a year-abroad global health experience such as a Fogarty, Fulbright-Fogarty, Medical Scholars, or Doris Duke international fellowship.
+Field experience credit hours from other graduate and professional school requirements count towards the certificate.
+For example, a practicum/internship may satisfy 3-6 credit hours (if initially registered for credit) and a MD Research Immersion Inquiry or year-abroad global health experience, such as a Fogarty, Fulbright-Fogarty, Medical Scholars, or Doris Duke international fellowship, may satisfy 6 credit hours.
 Typically, global health field experiences are abroad, though certain circumstances and interests may allow students to engage in global health research and work in Middle Tennessee, particularly with immigrants and refugees.
 Click here to read examples of past field experiences.

-It is expected that the student will spend approximately 240 hours at the field site(s) and/or performing work directly related to the practicum.
-This should be structured time, such as a 6-week block, 20 hours/week for 12 weeks, or 1 day/week for 30 weeks.
-The student will meet with VIGH faculty/staff to develop an appropriate practicum experience.
-Students will be required to develop the goals of the study or project in a proposal, based on inputs from the faculty mentor and in tandem with the current research and educational activities that are being undertaken at the collaborating institution/organization.
-Each student is required to also have an on-site faculty supervisor.
-Written agreements with both domestic and international supervisors are required.
+When deciding on a field experience, the student should meet with VIGH faculty/staff to develop an appropriate practicum experience, which includes goals based on inputs from the faculty mentor and in tandem with the current research and educational activities that are being undertaken at the collaborating institution/organization.
+Students should have an on-site faculty supervisor and submit written agreements with both domestic and international supervisors.

 Students traveling overseas are required to register with International SOS at least two weeks prior to departure.To help prepare for your field experience, you can find information about Travel Resources, Pre-departure Preparation, and Safety (VUnetID login required).